-Incentive layering will be key for whole-aims to combine multiple incentives to fund building decarbonization_projects.
+Incentive layering aims to combine multiple incentives to fund building decarbonization projects.
 The CPUC is investigating how energy efficiency, distributed energy resources, decarbonization, and low-income program funds can be used together.
-This investigation also invites coordination amongstamong programs - for example, electrification with efficiency, such as incentives for advanced air conditioning combined with weatherization to reduce the load.
+This investigation also invites coordination among programs - for example, electrification with efficiency, such as incentives for advanced air conditioning combined with weatherization to reduce the load.
 Stakeholders have expressed that regulatory barriers, in some cases, prevent full program participation and do not recognize the full societal benefits that building decarbonization can provide.
 Whenever possible, stacking or layering incentives upstream with a single point of contact will streamline the process for participants.